Best Payroll Software for Construction Companies (2026)

 - Direct deposit, debit card, and check options for payroll distribution

-Best for: Small construction companies with 5 to 40 employees that want practical payroll execution, industry-specific support, and straightforward pricing.
+Best for: Small construction companies with 5 to 40 employees that want practical payroll execution, industry-specific support, and straightforward pricing without a sales process.

 Read more: OnPay review